TassoInMusicProject/tasso-website/about/introduction.md

 visit the page “[Editorial Policies](/about/policies).”
-Any queries can be directed to the Project Director and General Editor, Emiliano Ricciardi, and to the Project Technical Director, Craig Sapp, through the FEEDBACK button at the bottom of the page.
+Any queries can be directed to the Project Director and General Editor, Emiliano Ricciardi, and to the Project Technical Director, Craig Sapp, through the FEEDBACK button at the bottom of each page.
 We hope that you will find the project useful to your endeavors, scholarly and otherwise, and look forward to your feedback.